 In other words, VO2max has been described as “the size of the engine”, and that means how much oxygen your body can actually use to produce energy during exercise.
 The rate at which your muscles use oxygen is proportional to the amount of energy (or power) produced aerobically.
 Therefore, VO2max is a valid marker of the aerobic energy system performance.
 A higher VO2max number (a bigger engine) corresponds to a better aerobic metabolism, and that means a better capacity to use oxygen and fat as fuel for the workout.

-A higher VO2max also results in a higher concentration of mitochondria in the muscle (organelles where nutrients are broke down and turned into energy), an improved blood flow to these muscles .
+A higher VO2max also results in a higher concentration of mitochondria in the muscle (organelles where nutrients are broke down and turned into energy) and an improved blood flow to these muscles .

-The highest VO2max ever recorded in professional sports (and from a list of documented VO2max tests) is of cyclist Oskar Swendsen of Norway, who recorded a mind-blowing 97.5 in September 2012 during a test conducted in Lillehammer.
+An interesting question is: which athletes have the highest vo2 max?
+The highest VO2 max recorded in professional sports (and from a list of documented VO2max tests) is of cyclist Oskar Swendsen of Norway, who recorded a mind-blowing 97.5 in September 2012 during a test conducted in Lillehammer.

-The second and third are also Norwegian athletes: the cross-country skiers Espen Harald Bjerke and Bjørn Dæhlie (both 96).
-For reference, the American cyclist Greg Lemond – fourth on the list and the first non-Norwegian in the ranking – reportedly has a score of 92.5; the Spanish ultra runner Kilian Jornet (5th) 92; and the Spanish cyclist Miguel Indurain (11th) 88.
+The second and third highest VO2 max athletes are also Norwegian athletes: the cross-country skiers Espen Harald Bjerke and Bjørn Dæhlie (both 96).
+For reference, the American cyclist Greg Lemond – fourth on the list and the first non-Norwegian in the ranking – reportedly has a score of 92.5; the Spanish ultra runner Kilian Jornet (5th) 92; and the Spanish cyclist Miguel Indurain vo2 max was (11th) 88.

-An average male (non-trained) would score between 30 and 40, an average woman (also not trained) from 28 to 35.
+On average male athletes have the highest vo2 max when comparing to woman.
+Non-trained male athletes would score between 30 and 40, where an average woman (also not trained) would score between 28 to 35.
 A good amateur would probably be around 60 and a Category 1 rider (professional level) around 70 and up.

-VO2max is measured through a lab or field test that measures O2 consumption during maximum exercise.
+A conventional VO2max test, measures VO2 max in a lab or field test by looking at the O2 consumption during maximum exercise.

 With INSCYD, you can either enter a measured VO2max value from a field or lab test, or alternatively, let the software determine it for you from other tests conducted at sub-maximum conditions.
 The determination of VO2max in INSCYD is not based on accidental correlation of metrics that aren’t really linked to oxygen uptake (like some devices do by estimating VO2 from heart-rate variability).
 INSCYD is able to calculate the VO2max in a very simple, but scientifically-proven way: from a tests performed at sub-max conditions, for example, INSCYD calculates the aerobic demand of energy by deducting it from the anaerobic demand that has been calculated in the test.